Jake Wright: Career

 On 31 December 2009, Oxford United signed Wright on loan for the remainder of the season.
 Wright made 26 appearances during his loan spell at the Kassam Stadium.
 On 30 June 2010, Wright signed a three-year contract with Oxford on a free transfer after a successful loan spell that saw the club gain promotion back to the Football League.
 He was appointed club captain in July 2011 and extended his contract by a year in October 2011.
 After six seasons, and having made 278 appearances and captained the squad to second place in League Two and promotion in the 2015–16 season, Wright – the club's longest-serving player – left Oxford by mutual consent on 9 July 2016.
 Later that day, he signed for League One club Sheffield United on a two-year contract.

 Wright's first appearance for the Blades was on 27 August 2016 against his former club Oxford United.
 This was the club's first win of what became a promotion-winning season.
 Wright made 30 appearances in his first season as a Blade and remained unbeaten throughout the whole campaign, entering the record books in the process.

 In the 2017–18 season Wright made 17 appearances for Sheffield United in the EFL Championship.
 This was the highest level Wright played at in his career (although he remained a Sheffield United player until part way through the club's 2019–20 season in the Premier League, he made no appearances).

 On 2 September 2019, Wright joined EFL League One side Bolton Wanderers on loan until January and was one of nine players Bolton signed on deadline day.
 He made his debut on 14 September, starting against Rotherham United in a 6–1 defeat.

 His contract with Sheffield United was terminated by mutual consent on 31 January 2020.
 He signed for Hereford on 18 September 2020.
 On 14 November 2020, Wright was released by Hereford.

 On 26 February 2021, Wright joined League Two side Mansfield Town on a contract until the end of May 2021.

 On 22 July 2021, Wright signed for Conference North side Boston United.
 Wright was released at the end of the 2021–22 season.

+In June 2022, Wright joined Northern Premier League Division One East club Grantham Town, being named captain for the 2022–23 season.

+In July 2023, Wright joined United Counties League Premier Division North club Sherwood Colliery.
+Having helped the club to promotion, he joined Eastwood in July 2024.